 The La Crosse Rotary Lights began in 1995 as a cooperative effort between area Rotary Clubs and non-profit organizations as a way to celebrate the holidays and stock local food banks.
 It has grown to become the largest holiday display in the Midwest with over 2,000,000 lights decorating Riverside Park which overlooks the Mississippi River.
 While admission is free, the hundreds of thousands of people who visit each year have donated millions of food items and hundreds of thousands of dollars to local charities.

 In 2007, the River City Running Club volunteered to stage a race that would help people enjoy the festivities in a different way.
 The Rotary Lights Run began with the efforts of many club volunteers.

-The 10th Annual Ugly Sweater 5k will be held at Riverside Park at 4pm on Sunday, December 14, 2014 with race day registration beginning at 3pm at the Radisson Hotel.
+The 11th Annual Ugly Sweater 5k will be held at Riverside Park at 4pm on Saturday, December 9, 2017 with race day registration beginning at 3pm at the Myrick Park Center.
 The race begins in Myrick Park.
-Runners will proceed along the La Crosse River trail and finish in Riverside Park under the tunnel of festive lights.
-The course runs along the Mississippi River where it circles the light display, then heads out onto the torchlit La Crosse River Trail for an out and back run.
+Runners will proceed through the marsh, along the La Crosse River Trail and finish in Riverside Park under the tunnel of festive lights.

 The course is flat and fast, but weather is always an unknown.
 The inaugural race was held in a blizzard with more than 200 hearty souls toeing the starting line.
 Year two brought sunshine and temperatures in the 20s and drew 350 participants.